brettvanderwerff/Flaskerizer/README.md

 5. After running flaskerizer, navigate to the directory you indicated with the `--p` argument as the destination of your newly written Flask app, clear your browser's cache, open a terminal, and enter:

+on Linux:

  ```commandline
  $python my_app/my_app.py
  ```

- on Linux or:
+ or on Windows:

  ```commandline
  $python my_app\my_app.py
  ```
- on Windows

  in the terminal to launch the newly made Flask app (this may vary by environment, i.e. some users will enter python3 instead of python).